 Jones never defined what he meant by saying that the cardinal vowels were acoustically equidistant.
-He thought that the tongue made equal movements between each of them, even after the publication of x-ray views of the 8 primary cardinal vowels produced by his colleague Stephen Jones showed that this was not the case (Jones, 1929).
+He thought that the tongue made equal movements between each of them, even after the publication of x-ray views of the 8 primary cardinal vowels produced by his colleague Stephen Jones [no relative] showed that this was not the case (Jones, 1929).
 Daniel Jones himself published photographs of only four of his own cardinal vowels, although, as he told me in 1955, he had photographs of all 8 vowels.
 When I asked him why he had not published the other four photographs, he smiled and said ‘People would have found them too confusing’.

 The IPA Handbook prefers to talk of “abstraction”: